-(4) [At the request of one of the parties and after having heard the other partie(s)] / [With the agreement of the parties] the relevant local or regional division can, on grounds of convenience and fairness, decide on the use of the language in which the patent is granted as language of proceedings.
+(4) With the agreement of the parties, the relevant local or regional division can, on grounds of convenience and fairness, decide on the use of the language in which the patent was granted as language of proceedings.

 (5) The language of proceedings at the central division is the language in which the patent concerned was granted.